vseryakov/backendjs/README.md

 To achieve this the code must be written in a special way, like driven by configuration which can be changed at any time.

-All configuration goes through the configuration proces that checks all input and produces valid output which is applied to the module variables.
-Config file or databse table with configuration can be load on demand or periodically, for ecample all ocal config files are watched for modification and reloaded automaticlaly, the config database is loaded periodically which is defined by another config parameter.
+All configuration goes through the configuration process that checks all inputs and produces valid output which is applied to the module variables.
+Config file or database table with configuration can be loaded on demand or periodically, for example all local config files are watched for modification and reloaded automaticlaly, the config database is loaded periodically which is defined by another config parameter.

 # Backend runtime

-When the backendjs server starts it spawns several processes the perform different tasks.
+When the backendjs server starts it spawns several processes that perform different tasks.

 There are 2 major tasks of the backend that can be run at the same time or in any combination:
 - a Web server (server) with Web workers (web)